Gábor Presser: Post LGT years

 Presser started a new theatre production, which resulted in ‘A padlás’ (The Attic) in 1988.
 The first real Presser album was released in 1994 titled ‘Csak dalok’ (‘Only Tunes’) that was followed by Kis történetek (‘Little Stories’) in 1996.

-Presser had 9 full house nights at the Comedy Theatre of Budapest in 1995, after them he stopped performing until 2001 when he did a 50 concert tour (this was recorded on CD/DVD).
+Presser had 9 full house nights at the Comedy Theatre of Budapest in 1995.
+He would then stop performing live until 2001 when he did a 50 concert tour (this was recorded on CD/DVD).

-After the year 1998 Presser has been releasing a new compilation album every couple of years.
+After 1998 Presser has been releasing a new compilation album every couple of years.

 Even though LGT dissolved in the 80s, they had a farewell concert in 1992.
 The recording of the farewell concert was released as an album.
 Later, they released two more albums with new material in 1997 and in 2002.
 They had a free concert in 1999, organized an LGT festival in 2002, and performed as the opening act at the Sziget Festival.
 They also performed a series of concerts in 2013.
+They released two albums after the reunion: 424 – Mozdonyopera in 1997 and A fiúk a kocsmába mentek in 2002.

 In 2009, Presser himself held a concert celebrating his 40-year career with many musician guests.
 Some of the material from this concert is available on CD.
 In the two years that followed, Presser worked on a 74-minute album that was released in 2011, which consists of Lajos Parti Nagy’s poetry made into music.

-In 2013, the Kanye West song "New Slaves" was nominated for a Grammy that contained about a minute long sample of Omega's 1969 song "Gyöngyhajú lány" (its music written by Presser).
+In 2013, the Kanye West song "New Slaves" was nominated for a Grammy that contained about a minute long sample of Omega's 1969 song "Gyöngyhajú lány", composed by Presser.
 Although the sample was cleared by official label Hungaroton Records, the song was recorded without author's permission to change.
-In May 2016 songwriter Gábor Presser filed a lawsuit seeking $2.5 million in damages for copyright infringement for the use of the sample.
+In May 2016 Presser filed a lawsuit seeking $2.5 million in damages for copyright infringement for the use of the sample.
 West and Presser reached an out-of-court, undisclosed settlement.